 3 Main Points to Compose Your Shot Correctly

 - competently create a frame – arrange all the elements in the places necessary in this composition;

-- wait for the situation when a connection is created between all participants in the plot.
+- wait for the situation when a connection is made between all participants in the plot.
 If the composition is built correctly, then we already get artistic photography.

-The composition of the photo is formed in such a way as to indicate the most important part in it.
+The photo's composition is formed in such a way to indicate the essential part of the image.
 This is achieved by positioning the main subject in the picture and using the background correctly, the height of the apparatus, focus, etc. The photographer makes the audience view the main character of the composition first of all.

-The composition consists of one main and several secondary parts.
+The composition consists of one primary and several secondary parts.
 The main thing must be highlighted so that your idea is clear.
 This can be done in various ways:

-- dimensions – to show it as the largest part of the plot (for more details, see the “Scale of the plan” section);
+- dimensions – to show it as the most significant part of the plot;

 - creating a fuzzy, blurry background;

 - the play of color – to highlight the main thing with brighter tones;

 - using different lighting – the background is darker; the main object is lighter;